Cuba Climate & Weather

 If you particularly wish to avoid the hot temperature & higher humidity of the wet season, you may want to travel to Cuba in the months of November untill late April.

-Always bear in mind, that if you do not wish to take a big risk being caught in a heavy tropical storm, or a hurricane you will have to avoid visiting Cuba from around 20th of August till 20th October based on the statistics, esp. the month September shows the highest hurricane risk in the Atlantic basin.
-Many hurricanes pass Cuba on the north side without hitting the island, but as we have seen in 2008, 2 hurricanes Gustav & Ike came on land and caused huge damage.
+Always bear in mind, that if you do not wish to take a big risk being caught in a heavy tropical storm, or a hurricane you will have to avoid visiting Cuba from around 20th of August till 20th October based on the statistics, esp. the time window September till mid October show the highest hurricane risk in the Atlantic basin.
+Many hurricanes pass Cuba on the north side without hitting the island, but as we have seen in 2008 for instance, 2 hurricanes Gustav & Ike came on land in one year and caused huge damage.

 Preparing for the Cuban Weather